 Railroad Ave. + Gaines St. cross area

 If you know me, you know I am ALWAYS on the lookout for a good mural (or 10) when I research a new city.
 It’s literally one of the first things I look at when I begin my google/Instagram search.
 I am such a huge fan of all public art because I believe it shows the heart of the cities I visit – the native talent!
 The capital Tallahassee, Florida did not disappoint one bit!
-What started out as a hunt for a few specific ones that I found via my researched turned into a treasure trove of color and styles that I literally stumbled upon (or more like drove past and banged a U’eyd!)
+What started out as a hunt for a few specific ones that I found via my research turned into a treasure trove of color and styles that I literally stumbled upon (or more like drove past and banged a U’eyd!)

 I am sure if you go to this college town capital, you will find even more just by driving around other areas especially near the college.
-The area had so much vibrancy and I wish I had explored more but I had an itinerary in mind and my nephew and niece traveling that were on nap schedule!
+The area had so much vibrancy and I wish I had explored more but I had an itinerary in mind and my nephew and niece traveling that were on a nap schedule!
 I was so impressed with the ones I found because they varied in style, color, and themes.
 And did I mention COLOR?
 It was a rainbow explosion which MAKES a mural in my opinion.
-And makes an even better Instagram post, too if we are going to be honest with each other.
+And makes an even better Instagram post, too if we are going, to be honest with each other.
 But without further ado, check out my suggestions on where to find the best Tallahassee street art WITH addresses!

 2. Visit Alfred B. Maclay Gardens State Park